 Let’s look at some common classifications of water as we refer to them, and understand what each type stands for and whether it is safe for consumption.

 The water that you get from your faucet is called tap water.
 This is generally sourced from a dam or river, treated at a water treatment facility, stored in a reservoir, and then supplied to homes through water pipelines.
 While the quality of tap water generally has to meet the government guidelines and often does at the water treatment plant, intermittent supply through old distribution pipelines (which run parallel to sewage lines in many cities of India), can render this water unsafe, especially during peak summer and during the rainy season which is prone to flooding.

-For this reason, use of a water purifier in your home at the point of use is often a practical and safe solution.
+For this reason, the use of a water purifier in your home at the point of use is often a practical and safe solution.

 Mineral Water, as the name suggests, is water enriched with vital minerals, mostly calcium and magnesium.
 Natural mineral water is taken from underground sources which are rich in mineral content and then packaged and sold as natural mineral water.

 Now, as you can imagine, this process of bottling at the source and then distributing is quite expensive as compared to tap water, but the natural mineral content does provide some health benefits.
 This includes aiding the digestive system, promoting better immune health, and so on.